Before you continue to use RealWealth

 14 States with “Special Provisions” for Military Retirement Pay

 The following 14 states have “special provisions” or other considerations for retirement pay for military members.
-Keep in mind that tax law vary between states and are always subject to change.
+Keep in mind that tax laws vary between states and are always subject to change.

 Retirement pay from the military can be excluded from state taxes up to $2,500.

-Military retirement pay may be exempt from state taxes up to $24,000, depending on age.
+Depending on age, military retirement pay may be exempt from state taxes up to $24,000.

 Taxpayers under the age of 60 may exclude up to $2,000 of military retirement income.
 Retirees over the age of 60 may exclude up to $12,500 in military retirement pay.